nullstone-io/docker-laravel/README.md

 ## Local Development

 When developing locally, it's common to add/update/remove packages to your application.
-With the `INSTALL_PACKAGES_ON_BOOT=true` env var set, restart your docker container to update packages.
+After updating your dependencies, restart your docker container.
-They will be installed upon boot of the docker container.
+On boot, the dependencies will be installed with `composer install`.

 ## Nginx sidecar